htmfilho/csvsource/README.md

     $ ./roma --csv data.csv

+It generates the `data.sql` file containing the insert statements.
 For more information, read the [documentation](https://www.hildeberto.com/roma/).